 Find My iPad is not just a handy feature for the user, but for you in this situation as well.
 You can track the location of the iPad and even enable a setting to send the last location if the battery is critically low.

-Making sure that the device is backed up properly is always a safe bet no matter how old you are or which iOS device you own.
+Making sure that the device is backed up properly is always a safe bet, no matter how old you are or which iOS device you own.
 So, take a moment to select the apps for the iCloud Backups and make sure the feature is enabled.

 Now, whenever the iPad is locked but connected to power and Wi-Fi, a backup of the data should be captured on a regular basis.
+If the user wants to perform a manual backup, they can select Back Up Now.

 These are just several suggestions and tips for setting up that iPad for your elderly friend or family member.
 There are sure to be many more!
 Do you have suggestions of your own that you’d like to share?
 If so, feel free to do so in the comments below!